Bibisha06/KubeDoo/docs/backend-readme.md

-# DreamOps - AI-Powered On-Call Agent
+# Backend Readme

-DreamOps is an autonomous incident response system that uses AI to automatically resolve infrastructure issues.
+KubeDoo is an autonomous incident response system that uses AI to automatically resolve infrastructure issues.
 The system integrates with PagerDuty, Kubernetes, GitHub, and other services to provide real-time incident detection, analysis, and resolution.

 ## Table of Contents